December 9, 2012. Written by Agnes Los

 We’d like to go on honeymoon

 A place for us as bride and groom

 To send us to our dream location

-In short – no matter how the couple feel about ASKING for gifts, the reality is that gift giving is very much a part of every wedding, and the guests are grateful to receive instructions on what the couple wish for the most at the start of their joint journey through life.
+In short – no matter how the couple feels about asking for gifts, the reality is that gift-giving is very much a part of every wedding, and the guests are grateful to receive instructions on what the couple wish for the most at the start of their joint journey through life.

 See more of Confetti’s great gift list articles!